open-gluck/.github/profile/README.md

 ## I'm using mmol/L.

-Sure, visit the settings, you can choose how to display your measurements.
+Sure, visit the settings, you can change the unit there.

 ## Why didn't you build up on NightScout/other alternative?

 **OpenGlück is a foundation**, freeing you from whatever software and hardware you use.
 It's open and we encourage anyone, with an interest in making life easier for diabetes users, to contribute.
+As it's not tied to a specific hardware, it will be able to evolve as new devices are available.

 Think about it like an Apple TV: when you own one, you're no longer stuck to using the set-top-box of your internet provider.
 This is good for you, as consumer: you can change provider whenever you like and still, use the same friendly interface you're used to.
 And if your internet provider provides special features that you'll like, you're also free to use them, in addition to your Apple TV.
 That's freedom, you can choose to go your own path, when you decide.